OmniWatch vs. Norton LifeLock 2026: Budget-Friendly Coverage or Premium Identity Theft Protection?

 Additionally, both LifeLock and OmniWatch offer lost wallet remediation.
 The service can help you replace credit cards and identity cards if your wallet is lost or stolen.
 When theft happens, identity restoration agents can help when someone steals your identity.

 In terms of customer support, OmniWatch has identity restoration agents available 24/7.
-For other issues, you can call or chat from Monday to Friday from 7 AM to 4 PM PST.
-It's not ideal if you live on the East Coast, experience issues outside of business hours, or need to contact support on weekends.
+For other issues, you can call or email from Monday to Friday, 7 AM to 4 PM PST.

-Winner: Norton wins.
+Winner: LifeLock wins.
 It has 24/7 customer support for all remediation issues.

 Top alternatives